adelgado0723/.dotfiles_mac/README.md

 - Neovim setup with LSP support, debugging, and various plugins
 - Zsh configuration with oh-my-zsh and custom plugins
-- Window manager configurations for both i3 and qtile
+- Window manager configurations for both i3, qtile, and yabai
 - Various development tools and utilities
 - Custom scripts and aliases for productivity